 2008 Sanitary Sewer Lining - This project consisted of cured-in-place lining of approximately 7,800 feet of sanitary sewers in both the Charter Township of Ypsilanti and the City of Ypsilanti.
 Project costs totaled approximately $250,000.

-The YCUA Director and Assistant Director are responsible for supervising the administration and operation of the maintenance department, service department, and wastewater treatment plant.
-These administrators exercise supervision over departmental Directors and their functions in accordance with approved policies and procedures of the Authority.
-They also direct general operation and maintenance of all systems, equipment, and facilities owned or operated by YCUA.Other duties performed by the Director and Assistant Director include evaluating and developing goals and objectives for applicable departmental directors, acting as a member of the Authority’s collective bargaining committee, planning and organizing capital improvement projects, developing and ensuring implementation of Authority policies and procedures, and overseeing effective and efficient use of budgeted funds, personnel, material, facilities, and time.
+The YCUA Director is responsible for supervising the administration and operation of the maintenance department, service department, and wastewater treatment plant.
+This administrator exercises supervision over departmental Directors and their functions in accordance with approved policies and procedures of the Authority.
+The Director also manages general operation and maintenance of all systems, equipment, and facilities owned or operated by YCUA.

 YCUA's Director of Finance is responsible for the management of the accounting department, maximizing the return of the financial assets of YCUA, directing and evaluating the fiscal functions and performance of YCUA, establishing and maintaining financial policies, procedures, internal controls, and reporting systems; and ensuring legal and regulatory compliance of all accounting and financial reporting functions.